CFIA-NCFAD/scovtree/docs/usage.md

     Other options for SHIPTV Visualization:
-    --max_taxa (default: 75): adjust the maximum of taxa of the phylogenetic tree in SHIPTV Visualization --drop-gisiad-columns (default: no columns in GISIAD Metadata dropped).
-For example --drop_gisaid_columns 'Is_reference?,Is_complete?,Is_high_coverage?,Is_low_coverage?,N-Content,GC-Content'
+    --max_taxa (default: 75): adjust the maximum of taxa of the phylogenetic tree in SHIPTV Visualization --visualize_aa_change true/false (default tru: aa subsitution change is visualized with gisaid metatdata) --visualize_gisaid_metadata (default: all columns of GISIAD Metadata visualized).
+For example --visualize_gisaid_metadata 'Is_reference?,Is_complete?,Is_high_coverage?,Is_low_coverage?,N-Content,GC-Content'
+    Please note that NO SPACE in parameters of --drop_gisaid_columns option

     Currently, there are 22 columns in GISAID metadata (the workflow will be updated whenever metadata format changed), please use columns as below:

     Virus_name, Type, Accession_ID, Collection_date, Location,